 When briefing marketing agencies be as open as you can.
 The more an agency understands your needs and issues the more they should be able to help you.
 Start by preparing a written marketing agency brief; the process of doing so will help you clarify issues and opportunities and engage and gain agreement and support from your colleagues.
 A common problem is to write fuzzy objectives.
 So pay attention to both your marketing and brand objectives.
 Consider, for example, whether you wish to attract more customers, increase sales per customer.
 Consider also whether you wish to raise awareness, change perceptions, or ….
 It often helps to reflect on your current situation, weaknesses or problems that you wish to address, and then redefine these as future goals.

 The agency landscape is constantly changing.
 At one end of the spectrum, there are the agency groups owned by the likes of WPP and Omnicom.
 At the other, there is an ever-changing mix of independent and up and coming agencies.
+Some firms or firm groups comprise a mix of disciplines, or technology skills, some don’t.
 Keep abreast of the changes.
+And ask around.

 Monitor the people moves especially if it is happening in one of your agencies.
 Check out the odd new agency that catches your eye.
 The nature of the profession means that there are good people to be found in many places and those that are most vigilant stand to benefit the most.